What is the best POS system for hospitality in 2026?

 Toast

-Toast is on our list again as an ideal POS solution for FSRs!
-Why?
-Because it has all the features and functionality you need to streamline your entire FSR operation:
+Toast is on our list again as an ideal POS solution for FSRs.
+The system has features that help you streamline your entire FSR operation, like pacing the dining experience perfectly with course firing controls and order-ready notifications.

 FSRs using Toast's POS system